 By Lee Atkinson

 There’s nowhere quite like the Australian outback (the mainland interior) with its big skies, starry nights and sense of limitless space.
-It’s where to go to see ancient mountain ranges and wildflower-filled plains, rocky gorges decorated with Aboriginal art and inland waterways lined with majestic river gum trees.
-It a place of friendly country towns and colourful locals, who wear hats as big as their smiles.
-And the best way to do and see it all is on a road trip.
+It’s where to go to see ancient mountain ranges and wildflower-filled plains, rocky gorges decorated with Aboriginal art and waterways lined with majestic river gum trees.
+It's a place of friendly country towns and colourful locals who wear hats as big as their smiles.
+And the best way to see it all is on a road trip.